runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

 ### Hyena Clans

 The hyenid tribes have the most animalistic in appearance of all the daal'fae when in their humanoid form, looking more or less like a hyena walking on its hind legs, albiet with slightly more humanoid proportions.
 They have long arms, short legs, a long torso, and a slightly hunched posture.
-They can comfortably run on four legs in their humanoid form, but are still capable of shifting to a full hyena form.
+They can comfortably run on all four limbs in their humanoid form, but are still capable of shifting to a full hyena form.

 Hyena clans are quite consistently sized, and are almost always comprised of between thirty and one hundred indiviudals.
 They are matriarchal, and very hierarchical.
 The core or the group is the matriarch and her immediate adult blood relations.
 Next in the hierarchy are any unrelated female adults, followed by the matriarch's mate, and then any adult males.